tstack/lnav/docs/source/ui.rst

 press :kbd:`f` or :kbd:`Shift` + :kbd:`F` to switch to the next / previous
 text file.

-The breadcrumb bar will show the name of the file and any structure that was discovered in the content.
-The file crumb will show a "↻" icon if the file is from the output of a FIFO, :code:`:sh` command, or data that was piped into the standard input.
+The breadcrumb bar will show the name of the file currently displayed file.
+To switch to a different file, you can select the file crumb and search for the file you want to focus on.
+If the file is the output of a FIFO, :code:`:sh` command, or data that was piped into the standard input, the file crumb will show a "↻" icon.
 When the pipe is closed, the icon will disappear.

 If the content is piped into lnav through standard input, a FIFO, or a :code:`:sh` command, the time that lines are received are recorded.
 You